JayGe/docker-gr-satellites/README.md

 # docker-gr-satellites
-gr-satellites in docker
+gr-satellites in Docker

 ## About

 This is a GNU Radio installation with gr-satellites installed.
 Using Ubuntu 19.10 the GNU Radio version from repository should be > 3.7.13.4.

 Gr-satellites should be the latest from https://github.com/daniestevez/gr-satellites.

-The gr-aausat and gr-lilacsat out-of-tree modules are also installed.
+Also included as suppliments to or dependencies of some of the flows are the following modules:

+* gr-frontends
+* gr-gpredict-doppler
+* gr-aausat
+* gr-lilacsat
+* gr-equisat_decoder

 It's huge and not set up well, I'll try and fix it up a bit.